Causal inference for N-of-1 trials: Inference from N-of-1 trials under the “basic scenario”

 This quantity is a function of data from a single individual $i$, as would be available in an N-of-1 trial.
 We know that $\hat{\tau_i}$ is well defined because condition \eqref{eq:Z1} guarantees that both denominators are non-zero for the treatment schedule $\textbf{z}_i$.

 We can show that $\hat{\tau_i}$ is an unbiased estimator for $\tau(u_i,\textbf{z}_i)$ conditional on $U=u_i$ and $\textbf{Z}=\textbf{z}_i$, see Appendix B. This means that if we were to repeat the N-of-1 experiment with treatment schedule $\textbf{z}_i$ for infinite individuals with $U=u_i$, the average of the estimates obtained according to \eqref{eq:tauhat1} across the repetitions would correspond to the individual-specific causal effect $\tau(u_i, \textbf{z}_i)$.
-We emphasize that, in our statistical inference framework, we require conceptualization of a superpopulation of individuals with $U=u_i$, though the actual existence of such a superpopulation may be unlikely depending on $U$.
+We emphasize that, in our statistical inference framework, we require conceptualization of a superpopulation of individuals with $U=u_i$, though in practice few or no individuals will share all characteristics represented by $U$.